printyourbrain/3DPrintYourBrain/README.md

 open pyb_mount folder on your system in a code editor.
 This is possible because\
 you have created a mount/volume linked to your actual file.\
 Now you can better see the script, it contains all the instructions to run it.
+*If you are having trouble running the script it might be that it has windows line endings\
+to mitigate this problem change the scripts metadata to have LF line endings instead of CRLF\
+you can do that by clicking in the bottom left corner in VSCode.*

 This takes about 2 - 7 hours (depending on your hardware).